rachelaronoff/www.hackuarium.ch/docs/20_bioreactor/10_platformio/parameters.md

 ## PARAM_ENABLED

-`PARAM_ENABLED` allows to enable or disable some functionalities of the bioreactor.
+`PARAM_ENABLED (Z)` allows to enable or disable some functionalities of the bioreactor.
 Currently, it can control heating, food control and agitation.

 | BIT | PARAM_STATUS         | COMMENT                          |
 | --- | -------------------- | -------------------------------- |